 What to include in the data access statement:

-A simple direction to interested parties to contact the author would not normally be considered sufficient.
+A simple direction to interested parties to contact the author would not normally be considered sufficient to comply with funder policies.

 “To access the research data supporting this publication, see http://doi.org/10.17036/researchdata.aston.ac.uk.xxxxxx ”